 To help you do this, WELS Congregational Services and the Board for Home Missions have contracted with MissionInsite to give you access to comprehensive demographic data.
 MissionInsite data is fresh, updated every six months.
 Utilization of this powerful tool is free for every WELS congregation.
 Other WELS entities—like area Lutheran high schools or district mission boards—can also use MissionInsite for free and will find the information it provides valuable.

-Click HERE for a document that tells you how to.
+Learn how to GET MissionInsite for FREE!
 Once registered, you can use the information about your community to begin wrestling with all sorts of tactical ministry questions.

 - Would starting a preschool be a good way to create opportunities to share the gospel in your community?
 Or would senior ministry create more opportunities, given the demographics?
 (If you can do both, fantastic.
 But congregations do not have unlimited resources.
 So good stewardship may require you to use demographics to make a sound judgment.)